duzxun/ECE243-Computer-Organization/Lab3-Using-an-ARM-Cortex-A9-System/README.md

-# Laboratory Exercise 3 - Using an ARM Cortex A9 System
+# Lab 3 - Using an ARM Cortex A9 System

 ##Introduction
 This lab exercise provides an introduction to using the ARM® Cortex® A9 processor included in Intel’s Cyclone® V SoC devices.
 The exercise leverages the DE1-SoC Computer, which includes the ARM processor, memory for storing programs and data, and various I/O ports.
 The focus is on understanding how to develop programs for the ARM processor, using assembly language, and simulating the programs with the CPUlator tool.